jacobxperez/rams/README.md

 ## About

 [Essentials](https://jacobxperez.github.io/essentials/) is a modular CSS framework build with [LESS](http://lesscss.org/).
-It contains all necessary components to build a website this includes a grid system, typography, navigation, and dropdowns.
+It contains all necessary components to build a website this includes a grid system, typography, navigation, dropdowns, and mixins.

 ### Project Status

-Project under active development. **NO** stable version has been released.
+Project under active development.
+We will be releasing daily to weekly iterations called [snapshots](https://github.com/jacobxperez/essentials/releases) rather then releasing a version each module has been assigned a unique version.

 ## Getting Started